Share this publication

 About 30 schools and community organisations, along with samba bands and some visiting carnival groups take part in the parade.
 A record number of groups are taking part this year and over 1000 costumes are being created for the parade.
 The parade will feature around 800 children and young people in gorgeous carnival costumes, performing some impressive choreography.

-How to get to Isle of Wight Birmingham?
+How to get to the Isle of Wight Birmingham?

 There is no commercial airport on the Isle of Wight but visitors from far away can fly to London’s airports and drive, bus or train to the area.
 Wightlink has two car ferry services to the Isle of Wight, one from Fishbourne and another from Portsmouth with both journeys taking around 40 minutes.
 To get a quote for a flight click here.